ApurwaKanitkar/EmpTrack/README.md

-Project Title
+# EmpTrack: Employee Database Management System
-EmpTrack: Employee Database Management System Introduction
+Introduction
 EmpTrack is designed to streamline human resource operations by providing a centralized platform for managing employee data.
 It addresses the challenges of traditional HR data management systems, enhancing efficiency, data accuracy, and employee engagement.
 Features